 11 Jul How To Generate 72 ideas in 7 minutes

 Some parts of the Design Thinking process can be used independently of the rest.
-When everyone else is busy on other things and can’t directly contribute to the overall project for a long period, you can bring them in for 5 or 10 minutes and have them help in the Ideation part of the process, under Design Thinking rules (see below).
+One stage that you can use independently is Ideation.
+When everyone else is too busy and can’t directly contribute to the overall project for a continuously long period, ask for 5 to 10 minutes of their time and engage them in an Ideation activity, under Design Thinking rules (see below).

 We did this recently with a group of four 14 year olds at The Failure School and they generated 72 ideas in 7 minutes, which is a new record for me and despite challenging several cohorts of adults in our corporate Design Thinking workshops to beat them, no adult team has come close.